radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 ### LDAP Directory Servers

+To connect to the following directory services, following the steps to: [Create Data Sources](./data-sources#ldap-data-sources-and-active-directory)

-- Microsoft Active Directory 2008 or higher
+- Microsoft Active Directory 2008 or higher.
+Use the Active Directory template.
-- Active Directory Lightweight Directory Service (AD-LDS)
+- Active Directory Lightweight Directory Service (AD-LDS).
+Use the Generic LDAP template.
-- Active Directory Application Mode (ADAM)
+- Active Directory Application Mode (ADAM).
+Use the Generic LDAP template.
-- SunONE Directory Server 4.X – 7.X
+- SunONE Directory Server 4.X – 7.X.
+Use the Generic LDAP template.
-- Sun Java System Directory v6.X
+- Sun Java System Directory v6.X.
+Use the Generic LDAP template.
-- IBM Directory Server v5 or higher
+- IBM Directory Server v5 or higher.
+Use the Generic LDAP template.
-- Novell eDirectory v8 or higher
+- Novell eDirectory v8 or higher.
+Use the Generic LDAP template.
-- IBM Domino (formerly Lotus Domino)
+- IBM Domino (formerly Lotus Domino).
+Use the Generic LDAP template.
-- Oracle Internet Directory v9 & v10, Oracle   Directory Server Enterprise Edition (ODSEE)
+- Oracle Internet Directory v9 & v10, Oracle Directory Server Enterprise Edition (ODSEE).
+Use the Generic LDAP template.
-- CA Directory r12.X
+- CA Directory r12.X.
+Use the Generic LDAP template.
-- Any LDAP v3 Service
+- Any LDAP v3 Service.
+Use the Generic LDAP template.

 ### Database Servers

+To connect to the following databases, following the steps to: [Create Data Sources](./data-sources#database-data-sources)

 - Oracle 8i, 9i, 10g, 11g, 12c
 - Microsoft SQL Server v2008 or higher